 What is a team’s “adjusted” Salary Cap?

 While each team’s Salary Cap is initially set by the terms of the CBA (as calculated as explained above), there are several adjustments that can increase (or decrease) a team’s Salary Cap.
 The first adjustment, as explained above, is the carryover of any excess Cap space from the prior year.
-The second, the net incentive adjustment, is explained below and can affect the team’s Cap either positively or negative.
+The second, the net incentive adjustment, is explained below and can affect the team’s Cap either positively or negatively.

 Once those two adjustments are added to the league-wide Salary Cap number, the resulting number is known as the team’s “Adjusted” Salary Cap and it is this number that a team’s available Cap space is based on.